WalletWasabi/WasabiDoc/docs/using-wasabi/WalletRecovery.md

 The gap limit is about how far Wasabi will check the HD wallet structure for addresses that have coins, in some cases you may want to increase this limit.

 ![](/WalletRecoveryAdvanced.png)

+## Backup Wallet File

+Wasabi Wallet creates a backup of your wallet file at `~/.walletwasabi/client/WalletBackup/`.
+If you have done a backup of this file, then you can copy it to `~/.walletwasabi/client/Wallets/`, and upon the next restart of Wasabi, it will show this wallet in the `Wallet Manager`, from where you can open it as usual.